AI Agent API

 What the wire looks like

-Under the hood, every client opens with an initialize request.
+Under the hood, a client on 2025-11-25 or earlier opens with an initialize request.
 Here's the same handshake with curl:

 Shell